cantrellcloud/cocloud-k8s-preprod-cluster-oogie/buildguides/BG-011_Deploying Kubernetes on Ubuntu 2024.04 LTS.md

 - Assumptions & Dependencies
   - It is assumed that K8s is being deployed in an on-premises and offline laboratory environment to ensure strict configuration control.
   - It is assumed that all administration will be initiated or pushed to K8s cluster control and worker nodes.
 All commands should be done remotely unless directed otherwise.
-  - It is assumed that the Intermediate Certificate Signing Request (CSR) generated by this deployment guide will be signed by an Enterprise Certificate Authority for K8s cluster certificate services.
+  - It is assumed that the Intermediate Certificate Signing Request (CSR) generated by this deployment guide will be signed by an Enterprise Certificate Authority or other third-party CA for K8s cluster certificate services.
   - It is assumed that static software and YAML files can be transferred from a bastion host into the offline environment.
   - It is assumed that all containers and images will be pulled from the Internet when the bastion host is connected to the external network, tagged with offline URL, then pushed to the offline registry.
   - It is assumed that all containers and images, when the bastion host is connected to the internal lab network, will be pulled from the offline registry.